Skip to main content

 Thursday, May 2, 1:00-2:30 p.m., via Zoom

-The panel will delve into the important initiatives that support and elevate the visibility of AANAPI students and employees.
+The panel will delve into the important initiatives that support and elevate the visibility of AANHPI students and employees.
 Panelists include Dr. Janelle Wong, Ms. Jocelyn Park, Dr. Joe Stumpf, and Ms. Kimmy Duong.

 Monday, May 6, 6:00-8:00 p.m. | Rockville Campus, MK 109 & Zoom